HomeEnding a Civil Partnership: A complete guide.Civil PartnershipEnding a Civil Partnership: A complete guide.

 What happens if you end a civil partnership?

 The process for ending a civil partnership is almost identical to the divorce process.
 However, legally, you do not get ‘divorced’ from a civil partnership.
-The correct term for ending a civil partnership is a ‘dissolution’ or dissolving a civil partnership.
+The correct term for the end of a civil partnership is a ‘dissolution’.

 A Final Order is a legal document from the Court that terminates a civil partnership.
-Once you receive this order, the civil partnership is officially dissolved.
+Once a Final Order is made your Civil Partnership is dissolved and you are free to enter into another civil partnership or marry.

 It is important to note that dissolution may mean that certain provisions in your Will do not work as you might have intended them to.
 You will need to make a new Will quickly after the Final Order is made (or in contemplation of dissolution) to ensure your wishes are carried out in the event of your death.